granluo/P6-machine-learning-Enron-fraud-/Report.md

   * SelectKBest
+      * I used `SelectKBest` to pick k features, k from 1 to 20, seperately and combine with features selected from `DecisionTreeClassifier`
+      * 20 combinations are applied in training a decision tree model and the k that has the best precision and recall will be picked
+        * Best k followed two criterions
+          * Both precision and recall are larger than 0.3
+          * The sum of precision and recall is the largest among 20 all ks
+        * The final k is 3
-      * I used all features and labels to run SelectKBest by computing ANOVA F-value for each feature and pick the first 10 features.
+      * I used all features and labels to run SelectKBest by computing ANOVA F-value for each feature and pick the first 3 features.
       * Features marked as bold are picked .

 Features  | Score